CurtTilmes/Perl6-GraphQL/README.md

 You can mix/match with other routes you want your server to handle.

-There is also a `Cro::HTTP::Transform::GraphQL` you can easily delegate to from Cro routes:
+There is also a `CroX::HTTP::Transform::GraphQL` you can easily delegate to from Cro routes:

 ```
 route {
-    delegate graphql => Cro::HTTP::Transform::GraphQL.new(:$schema, :graphiql);
+    delegate graphql => CroX::HTTP::Transform::GraphQL.new(:$schema, :graphiql);
 }
 ```

 Pass in your GraphQL schema, and optional `:graphiql` to enable GraphiQL support on an http GET.

-`Cro::HTTP::Transform::GraphQL` is a `Cro::HTTP::Transform` that
+`CroX::HTTP::Transform::GraphQL` is a `Cro::HTTP::Transform` that
 consumes `Cro::HTTP::Request`s and produces `Cro::HTTP::Response`s.
 It is still pretty basic.
 A planned enhancement is caching parsed GraphQL query documents.
 (Patches or advice welcome!)